 Though it has never been a struggle to keep my focus, I’d be lying if I said the last year and a half didn’t have it challenging moments.
 I’ll never forget the day I strutted out of the bank, puffy chested with a grin across my face because I had finally reached my goal of saving $10,000 in 8 months.
 Unfortunately, later that day my car decided it wanted a weekend spa treatment at the mechanics.
 Three thousand dollars later (insert string of expletives here) I was banging my head against the wall, thinking my whole plan had just crumbled in front of me.

 I’ve had a few setbacks like this while trying to reach my goal, and every time I close my eyes, breathe, and refocus.
 Then I pick my whiney ass up and keep working.
-My personality refuses to let me quit, but enough about me.
+My personality refuses to let me quit, but enough about me, you get enough of that reading these 100 fun facts about me.

 Let’s talk about you.
 Over the last couple months, I’ve received a few emails from readers basically asking tips on how to stay focused.
 Well, I present to you……